'NatGeo Resolution' in Antarctica, photo: Lindblad Expeditions/Sarah Culler.

 • The ice lounge on the 'Endurance'.
 Photo: Lindblad Expeditions.

 In the first week of January 2022, the 'National Geographic Endurance' arrived at the remote Peter I Island in Antarctica.
-By landing here, the Norway designed and built 'Endurance' has returned 'home', the island being one of the three Norwegian territories in Antarctica.
+By landing here, the Norwegian-designed and built 'Endurance' has returned 'home', as the island is one of the three Norwegian territories in Antarctica.
 The uninhabited island lies 450 kilometres from continental Antarctica.
 Discovered in 1821, it was the first land to have been spotted south of the Antarctic Circle.
-Most of the year the island is surrounded by pack ice, making it inaccessible.
+Most of the year, the island is surrounded by pack ice, making it inaccessible.

-The ice-displacing capacity of the 'Endurance' and the 'Resolution' make these vessels particularly suited for polar expeditions.
+The 'Endurance' and the 'Resolution' ice-displacing capacity make these vessels particularly suited for polar expeditions.

 "With this vessel, Ulstein allows us to go to places we have not been able to go before"